mfarisherlansyah/IBM_data_science_sample_project/README.md

-# learnwebscraping
+# Python Project for Data Science

-Learned about web scraping using Python's Beautiful Soup
+A part of IBM Data Science Professional Certificate's courses, dedicated to learning about web scraping and analyzing stock data.